Race and the Glory of God

 3. Increased diversity within Antioch congregations – The amount of diversity in the communities surrounding an Antioch congregation affects efforts in this endeavor, but diversity can also be expressed across economic, age, gender and giftedness lines.
 Most churches experience some organic diversity, but even those churches have to be intentional in their efforts to extend beyond surface levels of unity.
 Openness to diverse styles of worship and ministry-leadership development across ethnic lines are critical to realizing this goal.

-4. Learning – When Antioch missionaries engage in church planting, they begin the process by learning the language and cultural nuances of their church planting destination.
+4. Learning – When Antioch missionaries engage in church-planting, they begin the process by learning the language and cultural nuances of their church-planting destination.
 To advance racial unity in our local church, the same kind of learning needs to take place.
 We encourage leaders in our churches to regularly sit down with members of all ethnic minorities and ask them, “How is your experience in our church as a ___ person (fill in race)?”
 Explain that you want to learn from their experience and work together to build a church community for all nations.

 5. Engage city transformation – Most municipalities address race from an equity standpoint and deal with systemic structural issues that contribute to people of color experiencing significantly less success in financial, educational, housing and health outcomes.
 Determining appropriate spheres in which to engage can be beneficial to the church as well as the city.